2025 outlook for the rental market

 So in the light of a potentially limited supply, and increased cost to the landlord, as demand for good quality rental property remains very high, a widespread hike in rents overall in 2025 does look likely.

-We can on course only share our experience of the local market as we see it, and as of today, Gibson Honey are registering many tenants looking for homes in our area.
+We can of course only share our experience of the local market as we see it, and as of today, Gibson Honey are registering many tenants looking for homes in our area.
 If you are considering letting your property, or would like to find out more about the rental market in general, our team of experts are here to help.

 01895 625999